Ladner (surname)

-Ladner is a surname of English origin.
-It's likely Anglo-Saxon and possibly derived from the Germanic word Laden.
-In England it is most commonly found in the county of Cornwall, whilst in Austria it can indicate someone from various places named 'Laden' or 'Ladendorf'.
+Ladner is a surname of Cornish origin.
+It's likely derived from the name 'Lanner', which itself derives from the Cornish word 'Lannergh', meaning 'clearing'.

+Whilst the origin is unrelated, the name is also found in Austria, likely indicating someone from various places named 'Laden' or 'Ladendorf'.
 The name may also be a variant of Lautner.
 Notable people with the surname include: